cjohanson64-netizen/SightLine/README.md

 ---

-## 🛠 Usage
+## Usage

-1. Select key, mode, range, cadence type, and phrase length.
+1. Select key, mode, range, cadence type, and phrase length
-2. Adjust rhythm distribution and constraints if desired.
+2. Adjust rhythm distribution and constraints as needed
-3. Generate exercise.
+3. Generate an exercise
-4. Export MusicXML for notation editing if needed.
+4. Export MusicXML for further editing if desired

 SightLine is designed so that:

-* Most exercises are usable immediately.
+* Most exercises are usable immediately
-* Minor tweaks can be made in notation software if desired.
+* Minor refinements can be made in notation software when needed

 ---

-## 🎼 Design Philosophy
+## Design Philosophy

 SightLine does not attempt to replace the teacher.

-It aims to generate:
+It generates melodies that are:

 * Structurally sound
 * Singable
 * Harmonically coherent

-melodies that serve as strong starting points.

-Perfection is not the goal.
-Usability and editability are.
+The goal is not perfection, but usability and editability.

 ---

-## 🔮 Future Directions
+## Future Directions

-Potential enhancements:
+Potential enhancements include:

 * Motivic development detection
 * Adjustable stylistic profiles
 * Expanded rhythmic vocabulary
 * Student practice mode with feedback
-* Multi-voice counterpoint mode
+* Multi-voice counterpoint support

 ---

-## 📜 License
+## License

 Copyright (c) 2026 Carl Biggers-Johanson

 All rights reserved.

-This software and associated documentation files (the "Software") may not be copied, modified, distributed, or used without explicit permission from the copyright holder.
+This software and associated documentation files may not be copied, modified, distributed, or used without explicit permission from the copyright holder.